Blendify/blender-manual/trunk/blender_docs/manual/interface/ruler_and_protractor.rst

 .. figure:: /images/editors_3dview_ruler_basic.png

-Here are common steps for using the ruler.
+Here are common steps for using the ruler:

-- Activate the Ruler from the Tool Shelf.
+#.
+Activate the Ruler from the Tool Shelf.
-- Click and drag in the view-port to define the initial start/end point for the ruler.
+#.
+Click and drag in the view-port to define the initial start/end point for the ruler.
-- Orbit the view and click on either end of the ruler to re-position it.
+#.
+Orbit the view and click on either end of the ruler to re-position it.
    Holding :kbd:`Ctrl` enables snap to elements.
-- Click on the middle to measure angles.
+#.
+Click on the middle to measure angles.
-- Press :kbd:`Return` to store the ruler for later use or :kbd:`Esc` to cancel.
+#.
+Press :kbd:`Return` to store the ruler for later use or :kbd:`Esc` to cancel.

 .. note::